joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 "Interpolated Screen Rate" means, in relation to LIBOR or EURIBOR for any Loan, the rate which results from interpolating on a linear basis, using the method recommended by the International Swaps and Derivatives Association (ISDA), between:

-- (a) the applicable Screen Rate for the longest period (for which that Screen Rate is available) which is less than the Interest Period of that Loan; and
+1. the applicable Screen Rate for the longest period (for which that Screen Rate is available) which is less than the Interest Period of that Loan; and
-- (b) the applicable Screen Rate for the shortest period (for which that Screen Rate is available) which exceeds the Interest Period of that Loan,
+2. the applicable Screen Rate for the shortest period (for which that Screen Rate is available) which exceeds the Interest Period of that Loan,

 each as of the Specified Time on the Quotation Day for the currency of that Loan;